Diffeomorphisms of discs and the second Weiss derivative of BTop(-): Homology of self-embedding spaces

 This is a $\GL(\bar{H}_V^\bfZ)$-invariant vector, as it is obtained from the invariant vector $\nu^{\otimes 3} \in (H_W^{\otimes 2})^{\otimes 3}$ with $\nu \coloneq \sum_{i=1}^g e_i \otimes f_i \in H_W^{\otimes 2}$ by permuting factors, applying $t \otimes t$ to get an element of $\Der_\omega(\bfL(H_W))_{n-1}^{\otimes 2}$, then taking the commutator.
 Furthermore, both $e_i\otimes f_j\otimes e_i$ and $f_i \otimes e_j \otimes f_k$ lie in $K_{1^3}$, as they contain $e$'s.
 Thus $\Delta_1$ is a $\GL(\bar{H}_V^\bfZ)$-invariant vector in the image of the Lie bracket map in question.
 Similarly, we consider the commutator

 which is also $\GL(\bar{H}_V^\bfZ)$-invariant and in the image of the Lie bracket map in question, by a similar argument.
 Since $K_{2^2}$ is semi-simple as a $\GL(\bar{H}_V^\bfZ)$-module, to show that the image of this Lie bracket contains two copies of the trivial representation it suffices to show that $\Delta_1$ and $\Delta_2$ are linearly-independent.
-One may painstakingly evaluate these derivations on $f_1\in H_W$ to be
+By explicitly writing out the definition of these derivations $\Delta_1$ and $\Delta_2$ using the above map $t$, expanding everything out, and using the Jacobi identity and the Leibniz rule repeatedly, one may painstakingly evaluate these derivations on $f_1\in H_W$ to be

 which are indeed linearly independent in the free Lie algebra $\bfL(H_W)$ since we assumed $g\ge2$. \end{proof} \begin{rem} We produced $\Delta_1$ and $\Delta_2$ by contemplating the trivalent graphs $ $ and $ $. \end{rem}